MicrosoftDocs/power-platform/power-platform/admin/email-message-filtering-correlation.md

 ## Associate an email address with a row

-When customer engagement apps track an email, it associates the email address to a record within customer engagement apps.
-The contents of the email **From** field can only be associated with one record.
-If there are duplicate records within customer engagement apps with the same email address, the contents of the email **From** field will resolve to the first active record in the following order:
+When customer engagement apps track an email, it associates the email address to a row within customer engagement apps.
+The contents of the email **From** field can only be associated with one row.
+If there are duplicate rows within customer engagement apps with the same email address, the contents of the email **From** field will resolve to the first active row in the following order:

-1. SystemUser (*This will be first unless the tracking user is also the owner of the duplicated record, such as Contact, Account and others listed below.
-If the tracking user does NOT own the duplicated record, such as Contact, the sender email will resolve to the SystemUser*).
+1. SystemUser (*This will be first unless the tracking user is also the owner of the duplicated row, such as Contact, Account and others listed below.
+If the tracking user does NOT own the duplicated row, such as Contact, the sender email will resolve to the SystemUser*).
 2. Contact
 3. Account
 4. Lead